Metnew/uxss-db/README.md

 ## [UXSS](https://www.acunetix.com/blog/articles/universal-cross-site-scripting-uxss/) ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy) BYPASS)

-> UXSS is a type of attack that exploits client-side vulnerabilities in the browser or browser extensions in order to generate an XSS condition, and execute malicious code.
+> UXSS (Universal Cross-site Scripting) is a type of attack that exploits client-side vulnerabilities in the browser or browser extensions in order to generate an XSS condition, and execute malicious code.
 When such vulnerabilities are found and exploited, the behavior of the browser is affected and its security features may be bypassed or disabled.

 Some CVE ids were not found:
 - **"0-$$$$"** - an issue with id *$$$$* in [google project zero tracker](https://bugs.chromium.org/p/project-zero/issues/list)